 Adolescent girls: delayed OR early puberty onset

-Low thyroid hormones can cause a delayed onset of puberty.
-Or, girls may menstruate early because thyroid stimulating hormone is high, which acts on FSH and LH receptors, both of which ripen follicles.
-This means that follicles are stimulated to mature at a younger age because of high TSH.
+Low thyroid hormones can cause delayed onset of puberty.
+Or, girls may menstruate early because their follicles are stimulated to ripen earlier in life.

 Hypothyroidism can make it harder to conceive